Diocese of East Kerala of the Church of South India

 The East Kerala Diocese is one of the twenty-four dioceses of the Church of South India covering the eastern part of Kerala.The diocese headquarters is at Melukavu, Kottayam.
+The Church of South India is a United Protestant denomination.

 History of the Diocese

 The Church Missionary Society began work in this area in 1848 and Rev. Henry Baker Junior came as the first missionary.
 He is now remembered as "The Apostle of the Hills".
 He taught Christian faith, doctrines to the community and helped them to liberate the clutches of exploitation of others communities.
 He began baptizing elders in the year 1848 and started the first church at Erumapara.
 Rev. Michael John was one of the pastors from Melukavu area, was appointed as the special officer for the formation of a new Diocese.
 He traveled far and wide and made consensus among the people and prepared them to form the Diocese.
 The 18th, session of the C.S.I.
-Synod decided to bifurcate the Diocese of Madhya Kerala and to form a new Diocese under the name 'The East Kerala Diocese',East Kerala Diocese was formed on Easter Sunday, 3 April 1983.
+Synod decided to bifurcate the Diocese of Madhya Kerala and to form a new Diocese under the name 'The East Kerala Diocese', East Kerala Diocese was formed on Easter Sunday, 3 April 1983.
 Melukavu Christ Church became the Cathedral of the newly formed Diocese.
 The new Diocesan office was also inaugurated on the same day.
 Rev. K. Michael John was selected for the Bishopric and he was consecrated on 5 January 1984 as the first Bishop of the East Kerala Diocese.
 The works of the Holy Spirit benefitted a lot of people and elevated them to various fields of education, administration, medicine, etc. However the Malai Arayan community restrained itself from doing business and other activities such as money lending, liquor manufacturing and hospitality business, which was not allowed for Christians who lived by the word of God.
 Yehovah was kind to this community and elevated them to ranks so high that envied other communities.
 Sri.
 Joseph IAS, who comes from Kurinjiplavu near Moonilavu area went on to be the Chief Election Commissioner of Kerala State.